Eipgen/BHpredict/README.md

 # A Deep Learning-Augmented Density Functional Framework for Reaction Modeling with Chemical Accuracy

-this manual will tell you how to train and test with you datasets.
+This manual will tell you how to train and test with you datasets.
+The detail datasets can be found in zenodo.
 ## Install Requirements
 Install package version
 ```python